CDH-DevTeam/moravian-bulk-import/README.md

 This tool was build around the London Memoirs metadata.
 Using it for metadata from other sources might require some tweaks.

 ## To-do
-* Fix person matching in `importPersons.js` and `importDocuments.js`.
+* Fix matching or persons in the database and the spreadsheet in `importPersons.js` and `importDocuments.js`.
 Matching is based on names and years of birth and date, however, if not year is defined in the input data, it might find a person with matching name but with any birth or death year.